How can end users recover their own Google Workspace data through Google OAuth Login?

 Step 2.
 Enable HTTPS/SSL for the CubeBackup web console

-After assigning a domain name for the IP address of the CubeBackup server, it is recommended that you enable HTTPS/SSL for your CubeBackup web console.
+After assigning a domain name for the IP address of the CubeBackup server, please enable HTTPS/SSL for your CubeBackup web console.

 HTTPS/SSL is natively supported in CubeBackup and is easy to activate for the web console.
 You can visit How to enable HTTPS for CubeBackup for detailed instructions.

 Step 3.
 Create OAuth client ID

 Log in to Google Cloud Console using the same Google account which was used to create the Google Service account in the initial configuration.